MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/registration.rst

 Registration Inputs
 **********************

-In addition to those referenced in :ref:`parameters`, registration has a few important additional parameters.
+In addition to the default function inputs described in section :ref:`parameters`, registration has a few important additional parameters.

 `start_plane`
 : The plane to start registration.